 Jehangir Art Gallery – is a famous art gallery only 5 km from Marine Drive.

 Flora Fountain – in Fort is another famous structure between Marine Drive and the Gateway of India.
 It is just a water fountain but has an interesting history and landmark in Mumbai.

 Elephanta Caves is a series of monolithic basalt rock-cut structures comprising five Hindu caves situated on an island called Gharapuri or Elephanta Island.

 These stone-cut temples and shrines were carved out during the reign of different dynasties from the phase starting from Mauryas, followed by Chalukyas, Rashtrakutas, and Yadavas.

 The most popular of these caves that have gained greater attention include Shiva as Nataraja (the cosmic dancer), Shiva slaying Andhaka (Shiva’s son), Lord Shiva with consort Parvati, Ravana trying to lift Mount Kailash (home of Shiva), and the marriage of Shiva and Parvati.

-Besides these, there are several other sculptures depicting gods, goddesses, and demons.
-Of the three caves that have been carved out from a massive basalt rock, there is also a shrine dedicated to Lord Ganesha.
-The best time for visiting Elephanta Caves in Mumbai would be from October to June; it remains relatively cool and dry.
+Besides these, several other sculptures depict gods, goddesses, and demons.
+There is also a shrine dedicated to Lord Ganesha in the three caves carved out from massive basalt rock.
+The best time to visit the Elephanta Caves in Mumbai is from October to June; it remains relatively cool and dry.